fizzstudio/ParaCharts/etc/paracharts.api.md

 import { clusterObject } from '@fizz/clustering';
 import { CSSResult } from 'lit';
 import { Datapoint } from '@fizz/paramodel';
+import { DataSymbolType as DataSymbolType_2 } from '../view/symbol';
 import { Datatype } from '@fizz/dataframe';
 import { Datatype as Datatype_2 } from '@fizz/paramanifest';
 import { Dialog } from '@fizz/ui-components';